 Contact: (619) 260-2258

-Focuses on spreading interest and expanding knowledge of the advertising profession while encompassing aspects of marketing and communication.
+The Ad Club focuses on spreading interest and expanding knowledge of the advertising profession while encompassing aspects of marketing and communication.

 Alpha Kappa Psi

 Alpha Kappa Psi is a co-educational business fraternity that aims to foster scientific research in the fields of commerce, accounting and finance.